KENT YETI'S SHORT-EARED OWL BOOK

 I hope to have the book ready for printing sometime in winter 2019/2020.
 I am very keen to get it printed in Britain, but don't know how long it will take to find a printer who can print it to the high standard I want.
 That certainly includes being able to correctly reproduce the large number of photos, which range from very, very low light, through to bright sunshine.
-Sunbject to that, I hope to publish quite early in 2020.
+Subject to that, I hope to publish quite early in 2020.

 For distribution of the book when published, I have a provisional agreement with a well known, relevant conservation trust, for them to be the main distributor.
 Some copies may also be available locally in Kent via organisations who have assisted in my study.
 I'll post details here when the time comes.